-Klein DeNatale Goldner Law ("Klein Law") is writing to inform you of a recent data security incident that may have involved your personal information.
-At Klein Law, we take the privacy and security of all of information in our possession very seriously.
-We want to notify you of the incident, provide you with steps you can take to help protect your personal information, and offer you the opportunity to enroll in complimentary credit monitoring and identity protection services.
+San Diego American Indian Health Center ("SDAIHC") is writing to inform you of a recent data security incident that may have involved your personal information.
+At SDAIHC, we take the privacy and security of all information within our possession very seriously.
+This is why we are notifying you of the incident, providing you with steps you can take to help protect your personal information, and offering you the opportunity to enroll in complimentary credit monitoring and identity protection services.

 What Happened?
-On November 18, 2021, Klein Law discovered it was the victim of a sophisticated cybersecurity attack affecting the Klein Law network.
+On May 5, 2022, SDAIHC discovered it was the victim of a sophisticated cybersecurity attack affecting the digital network.
 Upon discovering this activity, we took steps to secure our digital environment.
 We also engaged a leading cybersecurity firm to assist with an investigation to determine whether personal information may have been accessed or acquired without authorization in conjunction with the attack.
-The investigation revealed that an unknown actor gained access to and obtained certain data from the Klein Law network.
-On July 7, 2022, we determined that some of your personal information was involved in this incident.
+The investigation revealed that an unknown actor gained access to and obtained certain data from the network.
+On July 22, 2022, we learned that some of your personal information may have been involved in this incident.

 What Information Was Involved?
-The information potentially impacted is any information you provided to Klein Law and includes your name, address name, Social Security Number, medical information, health insurance information, financial information, and other information.
+The information potentially involved includes your name and your Social Security number, driver's license or state identification card number, tribal identification card number, medical information, health insurance information, and/or date of birth.

 What Are We Doing?
 As soon as we discovered this incident, we took the steps referenced above.
 We also implemented additional security features to reduce the risk of a similar incident occurring in the future.
 We also notified the Federal Bureau of Investigation and will provide whatever cooperation is necessary to hold the perpetrators accountable, if possible.
 We are further notifying you of this event and advising you about steps you can take to help protect your information.
-In addition, out of an abundance of caution, we are offering you complimentary credit monitoring and identity protection services for <<12/24>> months through IDX, a national leader in identity theft protection.
+In addition, out of an abundance of caution, we are offering you complimentary credit monitoring and identity protection services for <12/24 months>> through IDX, a national leader in identity theft protection.

-IDX's services include <<12/24>> months of credit monitoring, CyberScan dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
-With this protection, IDX will help you resolve issues if your identity is compromised.
+IDX's services include credit monitoring, CyberScan dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
+With this protection, IDX will help resolve issues if your identity is compromised.

 What You Can Do.
-Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
+Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect you information.
 You can also enroll in the IDX identity protection services, which are offered to you at no cost.

 To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.
-You can enroll in the complimentary IDX identity protection services by calling 1-833-909-4310 or going to https://response.idx.us/klein and using the Enrollment Code provided above.
+You can enroll in the complimentary IDX identity protection services by calling 1-833-764-2924 or going to https://response.idx.us/SDAIHC and using the Enrollment Code provided above.

-IDX representatives are available Monday through Friday from 6:00 a.m. to 6:00 p.m.
-Pacific Time.
-Please note the deadline to enroll is October 12, 2022.
+Please note, the deadline to enroll is November 15, 2022.
 Please do not discard this letter, as you will need the Enrollment Code provided above to access services.

 For More Information.
-If you have any questions about this letter, please call 1-833-909-4310 Monday through Friday from 6:00 a.m. to 6:00 p.m.
+If you have any questions about this letter, please call IDX at 1-833-764-2924 from 6:00 a.m. to 6:00 p.m.
 Pacific Time.

-On behalf of Klein Law, thank you for your understanding about this incident.
+On behalf of SDAIHC, thank you for your understanding about this incident.
 Please accept our sincere apologies and know that we deeply regret any concern or inconvenience this matter may cause you.